azerion/phaser-super-storage/README.md

 When you load the plugin, it automatically checks for availability of localStorage and fallbacks to cookies if it's not available.
 Both of these are StorageAdapters and will be overwritten if you register a custom StorageAdaper, but more on this later.

-The plugin will append the Phaser game object with a storage object, you can reference this object with exactly the same API as localStorage, and should therefor be fairly easy for you to implement.
+The plugin will append the Phaser game object with a storage object, you can reference this object with exactly the same API as localStorage, and should therefore be fairly easy for you to implement.

 ```javascript
 //Store Tetris at FavoriteGame